mappls-api/mapmyindia-rest-api/mapmyindia-maps-reverse-geocoding-rest-api-example/Readme.md

 You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)

 ## Introduction
 Reverse Geocoding is a process to give the closest matching address to a provided geographical coordinates (latitude/longitude).
 MapmyIndia reverse geocoding API provides real addresses along with nearest popular landmark for any such geo-positions on the map.
+This API also works in Hindi language so for that you have to add new paramter introduced lang.

 ## Live Demo